jwulf/camunda-cloud-test-drive/README.md

 There is no worker listening for the `get-greeting` task type in your cluster, so we need to start one.

 You can write Zeebe workers in any of [a number of popular programming languages](https://docs.zeebe.io/clients/index.html).
-The [Zeebe GitHub Action](https://github.com/marketplace/actions/zeebe-action) that we are using for these demos just happens to be written in JavaScript using the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node).
+The [Zeebe GitHub Action](https://github.com/marketplace/actions/zeebe-action) that we are using for these demos is written in JavaScript using the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node).

 The file [workers/greeting.js](workers/greeting.js) contains a Worker handler function for a Node.js worker.

-The worker job handler in the Node.js client is a simple callback function that takes a `job` and a `complete` function.
+The worker job handler in the Node.js client is a simple callback function that takes a `job` object and a `complete` object that has several callback functions to complete the job signalling success, failure, or a BPMN Error back to the broker.

 ```javascript
 module.exports = {